Judy Freespirit

-Judy Freespirit (1936–2010) was a 20th century American feminist and activist, best known for her role in the Fat Liberation Movement and the LGBTQ and Disability Rights Movements.
-She was one of the founders of the Fat Underground, a fat feminist group, and she was a proponent of the Radical Therapy Movement.
-In addition, she wrote many books about the fight for social change for fat women and LGBTQ women.
+Judy Freespirit (1936–2010) was a 20th century American feminist and activist, known for her role in the Fat Liberation Movement and the LGBTQ and Disability Rights Movements.
+She was one of the founders of the Fat Underground, a fat feminist group, a proponent of the Radical Therapy Movement and wrote about the fight for social change for fat women and LGBTQ women.
 As a part of the Fat Underground, she wrote the "Fat Liberation Manifesto," demanding rights and social change for fat women.

 Biography

 Judy Freespirit was born in Detroit, Michigan in 1936 to a working class family.
-In her early childhood she dealt with incestuous abuse from her father, and her mother constantly fat-shamed her and restricted her diet.
-She grew up with dance and theater as her main sources of enjoyment, married at an early age, and began working in a psychiatric hospital.
-Then, as she became increasingly involved in the Women’s Liberation Movement in the late 1970's, she came out as a lesbian and left her husband and children.
+In her childhood she dealt with incestuous abuse from her father and her mother constantly fat-shamed her, restricting her diet.
+She grew up with dance and theater as sources of enjoyment, married at an early age, and began working in a psychiatric hospital.
+As she became increasingly involved in the Women’s Liberation Movement in the late 1970's, she came out as a lesbian and left her husband and children.

 Freespirit became an activist and writer for several issues she faced in her daily life.
 She focused on lesbian rights, fat acceptance, disability rights, and incest survival.
 One of her most well-known works was the Fat Liberation Manifesto, in which she displayed her activism for LGBTQ+ and fat acceptance.
 She died due to various health complications in 2010 in San Francisco.